Lpitt2/Data-Structures/README.md

 ### Queue:

 Queues are simular to stacks, except they only grow.
 Queues follow the First In First Out (**FIFO**) principles meaning that the first node added to a queue is the first node to be removed from a queue.
 In this sense, the queue is always "growing" and shrinks by moving the root closer to the top of the queue.
 As with stacks, queues have two major components.
 The first being the *QueueNode* which contains an ambigious pointer to the value and a pointer to the next node.
 The *Queue* itself contains two pointers, the first being a pointer to the *root node* and the second being a pointer to the *top node*.
 Nodes are pushed to the top and popped from the bottom.

+### List:

+Lists are conceptually simular to that of a train.
+Trains are made up of multiple cars (or nodes) that are connected to the car in front and the car behind.
+The engine of the train does not have a car in front of it and the caboose does not connect to another car after it.
+A person can exist in only one car at a time.
+If that person exists in car three, where one is the engine and five is the caboose, would have to travel through car two to get to the engine since car two is connected to car three and the engine is connected only to car two.
+Unlike the previous two data structures, the list only contains a single struct called *ListNode* which contains an ambigious pointer to the value, and two pointers to the previous and next nodes within the list.